ebi3102/emo-bulk-update-prices-for-woocommerce/README.md

 Stable tag: 5.8.0

 #Description
-Emo Woocommerce Update Prices  is WordPress plugin that helps to update the prices of woocommerce products in bulk. <br/>
+Emo Bulk Update Prices for WooCommerce  is WordPress plugin that helps to update the prices of woocommerce products in bulk. <br/>

 #Installation

 This section describes how to install the plugin and get it working. e.g.
-1. Upload `emo-woo-price-update` directory to the `/wp-content/plugins/` directory.
+1. Upload `emo-bulk-update-prices-for-woocommerce` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress. </li>
 3. In admin area from side menu click on `Prices management` to see other menus for different updating ways. </li>